MEP for the East of England - Vice-Chairman of the ECR Group and Conservative Spokesman on Security and Defence

 Geoffrey was first elected MEP for the East of England in 1999.
-He is Vice Chairman of the Foreign Affairs, Human Rights and Defence Committee of the European Parliament and Conservative Spokesman on Defence and Security Policy.
-He is also a Member of the Transport Committee.
-A former British Army Brigadier with wide international and operational experience, particularly in the field of counter-terrorism, his last military appointment was at NATO Headquarters.
+Geoffrey is a member of the Countryside Alliance and British Association for Shooting and Conservation.
+Geoffrey is a former British Army Brigadier with wide international and operational experience, particularly in the field of counter-terrorism.
+He is married, with three daughters.